knownasilya/paratrooper/README.md

 * Run `pt deploy [target]` to begin a deployment.
 * Run `pt remove [target]` to stop and remove the app from the server.

 ### Options

+Paratrooper uses the projects `package.json` file to present you with some sane defaults, so it's recommended to have the `name` and `repository` fields filled out before doing `pt init [target]`.

 ####[target]

 Specifies the type of environment, and is an arbitrary value based on your workflow.
 Target is usually `alpha`, `beta`, `staging`, or `production`,